lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 #### Type 1 Data Mask

-In the first type of masking, we mask some data in both classes as unlabeled, and allow flexible settings on `mask_rate`.
+In the first type of masking, we mask some data in both classes as unlabeled, and allow flexible setting on `mask_rate`.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_type1_mask.png" width="765" height="111" />